 The design of some consumer products does not facilitate simple dismantling, requiring breaching a permanently bonded casing.
 This adds to the cost of recycling and can increase the risk of physical damage to the battery.

 - Source: Research & Markets

 - ‘A Strategic Outlook for the Global Lithium-ion Batteries Market to 2028’, conducted by Commodity Inside.

 - International Energy Agency

 - https://ec.europa.eu/commission/sites/beta-political/files/swd-report-batteries-accumulators-april2019_en.pdf

-This information was published on https://www.simsrecycling.com and WEEE – e waste recycling.
+The above information was published on https://www.simsrecycling.com and WEEE – e waste recycling.